EcoClimLab/growth_phenology/Data/tree_rings/chronologies/Readme.md

 ## Explanation of files
 Chronologies are organized into folders by site name.
 Within each folder, each species is represented by a separate .csv file named with a 4-letter species code (first 2 letters of genus, first 2 of species) appended to the site name.

+all_crns_res_1901.csv contains all chronologies in the "wide" format.

+crns_long.csv contains all chronologies in the "long" format.